310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
 Taichou, Taichou!
-If raw food’s out, then we could just grill all of it!
+If raw food’s out, then we could just grill all'a it!
 Leave the grilling to me!!
 {% endbubble %}

 {% bubble Chiaki %}